wtetsu/gaze/README.md

 Then, you found yourself going back and forth between the editor and terminal and typing the same command thousands of times.

-That's totally waste of time and energy!
+That's totally waste of time and energy🙄

 ---

-👁️Gaze runs a command on behalf of you, **right after** you edit files.
+👁️Gaze runs a command for you, **right after** you save a file.

 ## Why Gaze?
 (Features)